kylekinnear/book-library-sinatra/spec.md

 Specs:
 - [x] Use Sinatra to build the app
 - [x] Use ActiveRecord for storing information in a database
-- [x] Include more than one model class (list of model class names e.g. User, Post, Category)
+- [x] Include more than one model class - Authors, Books, Users
-- [x] Include at least one has_many relationship on your User model (x has_many y, e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model - Authors and Users both has_many books
-- [x] Include at least one belongs_to relationship on another model (x belongs_to y, e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model - Books belong to both Users and Authors
 - [x] Include user accounts
 - [x] Ensure that users can't modify content created by other users
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying